Training Yolo v3 model using custom dataset on Google colab

 For the training part, I have created a Google colab notebook which you can download

-Before starting to train, you also need to set the yolov3 configuration to match your need.
-There are few important settings which you need to change.
+Before starting to train, you also need to set the yolov3 configuration to match your needs.
+There are a few important settings that need to be changed.

 - subdivisions (if you get memory out error, increase this 16, 32 or 64)

 - max_batches (it should be classes*2000)